Please Upgrade Your Browser.

 What is a urologist?

-Urologists are physicians who are trained in the surgical and medical treatment of diseases of the genitourinary tract, which includes the kidneys, adrenal glands, urinary bladder, ureters (muscles that carry urine from the kidney to bladder) and urethra (tube that empties urine from the bladder out of the body), and male reproductive organs; they also treat male infertility.
+Urologists are physicians who are trained in the surgical and medical treatment of diseases of the genitourinary tract, which includes the kidneys, adrenal glands, urinary bladder, ureters (muscles that carry urine from the kidney to bladder) and urethra (tube that empties urine from the bladder out of the body), and male reproductive organs.

 The urinary tract is the system that creates, stores, and removes urine from the body.
 Urologists can treat any part of this system.
 This includes the: